-Owning your own home brings so many great things together – a roof over your head, a place to raise a family, an investment vehicle and in turn a forced savings account which helps in creating home equity faster!
+Owning your own home brings so many great things together – a roof over your head, a place to raise a family, an investment vehicle, and a forced savings account that gives you financial security.
+Most homeowners achieve this financial security by creating home equity faster!

 What is home equity?

-Most homeowners achieve this by building equity in their home, which is calculated as the total value of your home minus your home loan.
+Home equity is calculated as the total value of your home minus your home loan.
 The equity in your home increases as you continue to pay down your loan.
 And if your property’s value increases, your equity also increases.

 7 Ways of Creating Home Equity Faster

 This is the simplest and most overlooked way of creating equity in your home.
 As we mentioned above, home equity is calculated as the value of your home minus any lending you owe against it.
 For example, if a bank values your home at $600,000 and you owe $450,000, the equity in your home is $150,000.

 A bank valuation is different to a market valuation.
 A bank valuation helps the lender determine their overall risk on the property.
 In contrast, the market valuation, which a real estate agent can provide, can help determine the property’s price on the market.

 If you are looking at borrowing your home equity, you are going to need to rely on a bank valuation – but the good news is different banks use different valuers.

 Bank Valuation 1

 As you can see from this scenario, we obtained 3 different bank valuations from 3 different banks, and the results are incredible – bank valuation 3 was over $130,000 HIGHER than the other ones completed.